wodby/varnish/README.md

 ### Cache flushing

 * Purge and ban requests both use Varnish's `ban` method to flush cache and restricted by the purge key `$VARNISH_PURGE_KEY` (generated if missing).
-Use header `X-VC-My-Purge-Key` to pass the key for purge/ban requests
+Use header `X-VC-Purge-Key` to pass the key for purge/ban requests
 * Purge requests look up for exact match but ignores query params, you can change the method by setting `X-VC-Purge-Method` to `regex` or `exact` (respects query params)
 * Additionally for ban requests cache flushed by `Cache-Tags` header (Drupal's case)
 * if you want to allow unrestricted purge/ban requests in internal network specify a header via `$VARNISH_PURGE_EXTERNAL_REQUEST_HEADER` that exists only for external requests (e.g. `X-Real-IP`).
 If specified header is not set Varnish will skip purge key check